top of page

 cube.png

-Watch a 20 minute sneak preview of A STONE UNTURNED, with an online Q&A. You’ll hear from parents, researchers and autism specialists, sharing the latest scientific understanding of screen time and early child development.
+Watch the world premiere of A STONE UNTURNED, with an online Q&A 6/7 at 1 pm EDT.
+You’ll hear from parents, researchers and autism specialists, sharing the latest scientific understanding of screen time and early child development.

 bottom of page